Big project starting to have impact on Indigenous eye health

 Anjou agrees, saying that “additional investment is required to maintain outcomes against population growth but also to eliminate long standing inequities”.

 According to the report, 19.5 per cent of First Nations peoples had an eye examination by eye care professionals in 2023.
-This rate has stayed mostly stagnant since 2012-13, whereas the rate of eye checks among non-Indigenous people has is increasing.
+This rate has stayed mostly stagnant since 2012-13, whereas the rate of eye checks among non-Indigenous people is increasing.

 An AIHW spokesperson says cataracts are the leading cause of blindness among First Nations adults, but more First Nations peoples had undergone cataract surgery in 2022-23 than five years earlier.